-Community Outreach Officer Compliance Assurance and lindsey.doi@hcdaweb.org For More information please contact: 808.594.0328 Lindsey Doi
+Community Outreach Officer Compliance Assurance and lindsey.doi@hcdaweb.org 808.594.0328

 FORMATHIA MAKAH PARELES FIS SCOPING MEETING AGENTAL (TO ITAID ST?)
 What do you mean in denus of "sately" concerns?
 MM: Els is lossically a disclosure document Grout agencie > state, county or teslend?
 Thurny for alvan operacy will see Els?
 Coly agencie > state, county or teslend?
 Thurny for alvan operacy will see Els?
 Coly agencie of alvan operacy will see Els?
 Solumble change as sea level rise will be Induded in summer?
 (July/Arg) Draft will be out in summer?
 (July/Arg) -- vvnat issues or concerns snould be addressed in the Naka ako iviakal Fairs Active Use Facilities Master Plan Environmental Impact Statement?